Fraud Blocker

 It’s essential to recognize that individuals within the same generation and across different generations more than likely have vastly different preferences for training.
 There may even be some alignment across them all.

-For example, many surveys of employees we’ve seen from organizations say that employees prefer self-paced eLearning courses more than instructor-led training.
-This was in the medical field, though, where employees are extremely busy and it may just be a simple time constraint.
-Taking training on their own time is more convenient than having to step away for an hour.
+For example, many surveys of employees we’ve seen from organizations say that most employees prefer self-paced eLearning courses more than instructor-led training.
+This was in the medical field, though, where employees are extremely busy, and it may just be a simple time constraint.
+Training on their own time is more convenient than stepping away for an hour.

-Each person is unique but also share similarities to those in all age groups.
+Each person is unique and shares similarities across all age groups.

-Factors such as personality, prior knowledge, and motivation play a significant role in how individuals learn and absorb information.
+Personality, prior knowledge, and motivation significantly influence how individuals learn and absorb information.
 And that’s unique for everyone.
-By acknowledging these individual differences it will make training better.
-Sometimes focusing on the content and how is best to train it is best to focus on.
+Acknowledging these individual differences will improve training.
+Sometimes, focusing on the content and how best to train it is best to focus on.

 The Role of Content in Effective Training